teodoraschipor/Android-app-for-physical-exercises-in-physiotherapy/README.md

 # Android app for physical exercises in physiotherapy

 ## ATTENTION! -- This is not the final code.
-Final version will be added --
+The final version will be added --

 **This app was developed for the final exam of my bachelor's degree in June 2021.**